CodeusTech/Xita/README.md

 #### Version: v0.27.9
 [![Build Status](https://app.travis-ci.com/CodeusTech/Xita.svg?branch=PreAlpha-Stable)](https://app.travis-ci.com/CodeusTech/Xita)

+**Note:**  The C++ version of Xita Cross-Compiler is currently deprecated.
+For mathematical verifiability, the existing project is in process of being translated to Haskell.
+The code state of this repository is also badly in need of review by a third party.

 This respository provides the Linux-to-Xita cross compiler.
 This **Xita Control System** compiler currently targets Arm64 architecture, though a current thrust area for development is to support Arm32 and x86 architectures.

 ### Table of Contents